microsoft/chat-copilot/plugins/README.md

 > All no-auth plugins will be supported.

-> All service-level-auth plugins will be supported.
+> All service-level-auth and user-level-auth plugins will be supported.

 > OAuth plugins will NOT be supported.